Day Trips & Scenic Drives

 A Golfer’s Dream

 With great golfing weather and superb scenery, the Burlington area has plenty to offer golf enthusiasts.
 Book a round at one of nine courses throughout Burlington Some of these courses are conveniently located in the heart of the residential areas of Burlington.
-Thanks to clever design, these courses are still surrounded by trees which maintains the feeling of seclusion and allows you to focus on your game.
+Thanks to clever design, these courses are still surrounded by trees which maintain the feeling of seclusion and allow you to focus on your game.
 Further north, many courses are nestled in the escarpment providing amazing scenery.
 You can also enjoy miniature golf or visit the Canadian Golf Hall of Fame and Museum at Glen Abbey Golf Club.

 Relax, meditate and reduce stress by walking the eleven-circuit wheelchair-accessible Central Park Labyrinth.
 Discover this wonderful oasis for your mind, body, and soul in the heart of Burlington.
 Walking the labyrinth can calm and restore a sense of balance to the body, mind, and spirit.
 Also, throughout the seasons Burlington businesses host many wellness activities including yoga, meditation, and more.